ls1intum/Artemis/docs/user/exams/students_guide.rst

    Participating in Programming Exercises with the online code editor and local IDE enabled

-- If your exercise allows the use of the local IDE you will have access to the button ``Clone Repository``
+- If your exercise allows the use of the local IDE you will have access to the button ``Clone Repository``.
 - When you click it you can choose to clone the exercise via ``HTTPS`` or ``SSH``, if you have configured your private key.

+    - **Note:** You must link a public key to your account in advance if you want to use ``SSH``.

 - To work offline follow these steps:

     1. Clone the Exercise